-The World Trade Center attack reveals clearly the fragility of the incredible, nearly invisible, web of technology that surrounds us.
+We can draw many lessons from the World Trade Center attack of September 11th, but one thing it clearly reveals is the fragility of the incredible, nearly invisible, web of technology that surrounds us.

 The attack severed the web of airplanes, antennas, and cables that connect our world.
 Packages stopped moving, people stayed put, and telephones were silenced.
 We've learned by its absence how this technological mesh makes our lives easier, but paradoxically we now see that it makes terrorism easier also.